Tiga257/EDA_Streamlit_Project_2_Phase_2/README.md

 Displays an overview of the dataset used in the analysis.

 Predict Page
-Users can input customer data to generate a churn prediction using the trained machine learning model.
+Using the trained machine learning model, users can input customer data to generate a churn prediction.
 This page provides real-time churn predictions and explanations for each input.

 Dashboard Page
 A visual representation of key insights, including churn patterns by tenure, monthly charges, contract types, and the effect of add-on services.
 Interactive charts allow users to explore trends and patterns in the dataset.